muppallakali/counter/README.md

 1.Make a clone of the repository.
 2.Launch a web browser and open `htmlForCounter.html`.
 3.To interact with the counter, press the buttons.
-The appearance is customized using `code.css`.
+The appearance is customized using `cssForCounter.css`.
 Modify it to match your design preferences.